hvac/hvac/docs/usage/secrets_engines/database.rst

     )

 .. note::
-    The database needs to be created and available to connect before you can configure the database secrets engine using the above configure method
+    The database needs to be created and available to connect before you can configure the database secrets engine using the above configure method.

 Read Configuration